In the Electric Mist: Plot

 General Hood offers advice again, and Dave shakes off the feelings of guilt over Kelly's death.
 Elrod moves in for a while so Dave can be his Alcoholics Anonymous sponsor.

 Dave's cop friend, Lou Girard, is found dead, apparently by shooting himself with a shotgun.

 On the last occasion that Dave sees General Hood, the general and a few of his Confederate comrades are breaking camp and preparing to leave.
 They are having a group photograph taken, and the general invites Dave to join them in the group.

-A story from an alleged pimp corroborates a suspect, Murphy Doucet, who with his partner Twinkie Lemoyne is responsible for the death of DeWitt Prejean, the skeleton found in the swamp.
+A story from an alleged pimp corroborates a suspect, Murphy Doucet, who with his partner Twinkie Lemoyne is responsible for the murder of DeWitt Prejean, the skeleton found in the swamp.
 Dave arrests Doucet using a planted knife as evidence, but Doucet gets out on bail and kidnaps Dave's young daughter Alafair.

 Gomez and Dave go to Baby Feet's residence and force him into telling them about a campsite Doucet owns.
 The two head there.
 Gomez is startled by Doucet and instinctively shoots him.
 Dave plants a throw-away pistol on the unarmed villain to ensure that she is cleared of any charges of murdering him.
 They free Alafair and return home.

 Months later, Dave, who had stopped seeing visions of General Hood after the case was solved, determines that he was a figment of his imagination, a lingering spirit to help him through the most difficult case of his life.
 He moves on with his life, while Baby Feet, according to Dave, was arrested for an issue that no one would have suspected, not as a mafia criminal, but as a tax dodger.
 Elrod, too, moves on with his life, leaving his alcohol addiction behind; he gives Alafair a small role in the Civil War film, and claims that she had been his salvation.

 As the story ends, Alafair is looking through a book on the Civil War when she comes across a photograph of General Hood and his soldiers.
 In a close-up of the photo, standing in the back among the Confederate soldiers, is Dave Robicheaux.
 It is the photo taken during what Dave had supposed was a vision.